joelpaulson/COBALT/README.md

 # The COBALT Algorithm for Constrained Grey-box Optimization of Computationally Expensive Models

 This code was used to generate the results of a recently submitted paper titled "COBALT: COnstrained Bayesian optimizAtion of computationaLly expensive grey-box models exploiting derivaTive information".
-The paper is under review in Computers and Chemical Engineering and will be uploaded to arxiv shortly.
+The paper is currently under review, but has been uploaded to arxiv (https://arxiv.org/pdf/2105.04114.pdf).
 If you use this code in your research, please cite this paper.

 ![COBALT_illustration](/Images/cobalt_figure_png.png)